pnsaeta/p064/docs/LA-GaussJordan.md

 \\]
 for $$\vb{x}$$.
 Because the former can be solved by forward substitution and the latter by backward substitution, each subproblem is solved efficiently and if we have to solve for several different right-hand sides $$\vb{b}$$, we only need to do the LU decomposition once to realize the efficiency gains for all.

+To describe the LU decomposition procedure, it will be helpful to define two special kinds of matrices: **permutation** matrices and **elementary** matrices.

 ### Permutation Matrices

 A **permutation matrix** is a version of the identity matrix in which the rows (columns) have been shuffled in some fashion.
 Suppose that we need to exchange rows 2 and 3 of a 3-dimensional matrix to avoid a zero pivot.
 The matrix that accomplishes this is